Z333RO/security-tools-public/README.md

 1. kali_autosetup - Folder with 2 scripts for downloading my most commonly used tools and a setup script to install tools from Kali repo.

 ## Odds and Ends
-Commonly used compiled binaries, tools or other useful scripts
+Commonly used compiled binaries, tools or other useful scripts.
+NOTE: DO NOT USE THESE BINARIES ON PRODUCTION SYSTEMS!!
+YOU HAVE BEEN WARNED!!